-PRAYER MEETINGS: We are adding prayer meetings - Tuesdays at noon, Wednesdays at 7:30PM and Thursdays at 7AM - these meetings will start with 30 minutes of prayer - you will need to download the Zoom application on your computer.
-Then enter this code to join our prayer meetings: 829-125-2053.
+PRAYER MEETINGS: We have a prayer meeting - Wednesdays at 7:30PM - the meeting will start with 30 minutes of prayer - you will need to download the Zoom application on your computer.
+Then enter this code to join our prayer meeting: 829-125-2053.

 OUR HEALTH PROTOCOL:

-Stay 5 feet away from non-immediate family members - practice social distancing wherever you go - don’t go to meetings that can’t accommodate this.
+b.
+Stay 6 feet away from non-immediate family members - practice social distancing wherever you go - don’t go to meetings that can’t accommodate this.
 Beware of coughing or sneezing people, and cover your own.
 Stay at home if sick.